ridhika123/Meta-Analysis-of-Varenicline-on-Alcohol-Dependence/README.md

-# Meta Analysis of Varenicline on Alcohol Dependence
+# Meta Analysis of Varenicline as Cure For Alcohol Dependence

 ## Abstract
 * **Objective:** To assess the overall effectiveness of varenicline for the treatment of alcohol use disorder in adults according to three dependent variables: percent heavy drinking days, alcohol craving, and adverse events compared to a controlled study group.